chaidiscovery/chai-lab/README.md

 python examples/predict_structure.py
 ```

 To get the best performance, we recommend running the model with MSAs.
-The following script demonstrates how to provide MSAs to the model by calling out to an MSA server:
+The following script demonstrates how to provide MSAs to the model.

 ```shell
 python examples/msas/predict_with_msas.py